 Dominant 7b9 guitar chord diagrams

-Here are the main 7b9 positions to play on the guitar respecting the voicing chart below.
+Here are three 7b9 positions to play on the guitar respecting the voicing chart below.
 Because it is physically difficult to play all the chord tones on the guitar, you will notice that the fifth is omitted.
-This is not the most important note of this type of chord.

 |Dominant 7b9 chord||R||3||b7||b9|